 - Whom to Collaborate for research and development at the global level?

-- How to manage affairs related to internationalization of the University?
+- How to manage affairs related to the internationalization of the University?

-Upon formalizing these roles, Andrew and his team decided to dig deeper on how social media can systematically help them generate those high-quality leads.
+Upon formalizing these roles, Andrew and his team decided to dig deeper into how social media can systematically help them generate those high-quality leads.

 Mobilizing international students for admission was often difficult due to factors such as time, location, and cost.
 But with the handful of tools of social media, Andrew pondered, it was now possible to reach out to prospective international students using social media channels sidestepping these constraints.

-- Social Media Presence: Without traveling to campuses overseas, international students were able to gather all sorts of information about any college/ university through social media right from the application process to choosing where to enroll.
+- Social Media Presence: Without travelling to campuses overseas, international students were able to gather all sorts of information about any college/ university through social media right from the application process to choosing where to enrol.